rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 is the pinhole projection that is stored in the `CameraInfo` msg.

-Fortunately, the `image_geometry` package has a `PinholeCameraModel` that exposes the intrinsic matrix in the same structure used by Rerun `rr.log_pinhole`:
+Fortunately, the `image_geometry` package has a `PinholeCameraModel` that exposes the intrinsic matrix in the same structure used by Rerun `rr.Pinhole`:
 ```python
 def __init__(self) -> None:
     # …